CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: Related work

-\textbf{Benchmarks for Compositionality.} A growing number of benchmarks evaluate compositionality in vision-language models, often using hard negatives or fine-grained distractors to challenge CLIP’s compositional reasoning \cite{zhao2022vl, ma2023crepe, ray2024cola, Yuksekgonul2023, hsieh2024sugarcrepe, thrush2022winoground}.
-These benchmarks vary in focus: some test fine-grained distinctions \cite{awal2024vismin}, others use hard positive pairs for reasoning \cite{kamath2024the}, and some target specific challenges like counting \cite{paiss2023teaching} or spatial reasoning \cite{kamath2023up}.
-Additionally, synthetic benchmarks provide controlled environments to test compositional reasoning with targeted scenarios often missing in real-world datasets \cite{Bordes2024, Johnson2017}.
-Our work extends these efforts by contributing a synthetic, controlled dataset with greater variation, specifically designed to evaluate attribute-object binding.
+\textbf{Benchmarks for compositionality.} A growing number of benchmarks evaluate compositionality in VLMs, often using hard negatives or fine-grained distractors.
+These include VL-CheckList \citep{zhao2022vl}, CREPE \citep{ma2023crepe}, COLA \citep{ray2024cola}, ARO \citep{Yuksekgonul2023}, SugarCrepe \citep{hsieh2024sugarcrepe}, Winoground \citep{thrush2022winoground}.
+These benchmarks vary in focus: some test fine-grained distinctions like VisMin \citep{awal2024vismin}, others use hard positive pairs for reasoning \citep{kamath2024the}, and some target specific challenges like counting in CountBench \citep{paiss2023teaching}, negation in NegBench \citep{alhamoud2025vision} or spatial reasoning in What'sUp \citep{kamath2023up}.
+In contrast, our work specifically focuses on attribute-object binding.
+Other compositional tasks, such as spatial reasoning or negation, are outside the scope of our study.
+Synthetic benchmarks like PUG \citep{Bordes2024} and CLEVR \citep{Johnson2017} provide controlled environments to test attribute-object binding with targeted scenarios often missing in real-world datasets.
+Our work extends these efforts by contributing a synthetic, controlled dataset with greater variation, designed to evaluate attribute-object binding.

 \definecolor{headerblue}{HTML}{D3E7E4} \definecolor{rowgrey}{HTML}{F2F2F2}